outcomesinsights/nhanes.tools/README.md

     download_nhanes(file, n, console = FALSE)
 }
 ```
 This shows how to download a subset of files.
 You have to create the character vector "filenames" first, as shown above.
+For 1999, this will download the last 7 files, plus the mortality file.
 ```R
 for(file in filenames[110:117]){
         download_nhanes(file, n)